Cedar Hill Independent School District

 Cedar Hill Independent School District (CHISD) is a public school district based in Cedar Hill, Texas, United States.
-The district superintendent is Dr. Gerald Hudson.
+The district superintendent is Maria Gamell.

-Catchment, demographics and history
+Area, demographics, and history

-Cedar Hill ISD serves 36 square miles – Most of the city of Cedar Hill and portions of Grand Prairie, Ovilla, Duncanville and Dallas.
+Cedar Hill ISD serves 36 square miles – most of the city of Cedar Hill and portions of Grand Prairie, Ovilla, Duncanville, and Dallas.

-The District has 61 buses and 2,270 daily bus riders.
+CHISD has 61 buses and 2,270 daily bus riders.

 Cedar Hill ISD was established in 1904, with just one campus, when it enacted a special school tax per new law.
-The District counted 273 students in 1922–23.
+The district counted 273 students in 1922–23.
 In the 1930s, the first Parent Teacher's Association was organized, and Mrs. Haswell was the first president.
-Bray Elementary was the District's original Elementary campus.
+Bray Elementary was CHISD's original elementary-school campus.
 It was named in honor of Ms. Floy Bray (1889–1985).
 The current Cedar Hill High School was built in 1978.

-The Student Ethnic Composition—66.14% African-American, 24.64% Hispanic, 4.02% White, 3.7% Two or More Races, 1.13% Asian, .27 American Indian, .09 Native Hawaiian/Pacific Islander.
-Seventeen languages are represented at CHISD.
+The student ethnic composition was 66.14% African American, 24.64% Hispanic, 4.02% White, 3.7% two or more races, 1.13% Asian, 0.27% American Indian, and 0.09% Native Hawaiian/Pacific Islander; 17 languages are represented at CHISD.

 Academic standards

-In 2018–2019, the school district was rated "B" by the Texas Education Agency.
+In 2025, the school district was rated C by the Texas Education Agency.

-Below are the A-F TEA Ratings for the individual campuses.
+Below are the 2025 TEA ratings for the individual campuses.